Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 In the **Filter with AND, OR, and NOT** lab, take a screenshot of the SQL query you used and copy it into the template.
 Or, type this query directly into the template.

-## Retrieve Login Attempts outside of Mexico
+### Step 5.
+Retrieve Login Attempts outside of Mexico

 There’s been suspicious activity with login attempts, but the team has determined that this activity didn't originate in Mexico.
 Now, you need to investigate login attempts that occurred outside of Mexico.
 Use filters in SQL to create a query that identifies all login attempts that occurred outside of Mexico.
 (When referring to Mexico, the **country** column contains values of both **MEX** and **MEXICO**, and you need to use the **LIKE** keyword with % to make sure your query reflects this.)